-Reporting in Parliament - Domestic Acquisitions by Agreement
+Reporting in Parliament - Domestic acquisitions by agreement

 When an interest which is not available in the market under section 40 of the LAA is acquired by agreement, the LAA requires the Finance Minister to table a statement in both Houses of Parliament detailing the nature of acquisitions by agreement by an acquiring authority within 15 sitting days of the agreement being entered into (see section 40(3) of the LAA).

 The statement must describe:

-- the interest;
+- the interest

-- the situation of the land;
+- the situation of the land

 - the public purpose for which the interest is being, or has been, acquired.

 Acquiring authorities are responsible for ensuring that applicable acquisitions are reported to Finance in a timely manner, in order for the Finance Minister to meet the 15 sitting day timeframe for tabling.

-Reporting in Parliament - Overseas Acquisitions by Agreement
+Reporting in Parliament - Overseas acquisitions by agreement

-- Entities should report the acquisition of an interest in overseas land to Finance at LAA@finance.gov.au.
 Following the receipt of reports, Finance will arrange tabling of a statement of overseas acquisitions in both Houses of Parliament.
 Acquiring authorities are responsible for ensuring that acquisitions are reported to Finance in a timely manner in order to support the 15 sitting day timeframe in the LAA.

 Reporting to Finance

 Delegated officials are required to submit a statement to Finance within 14 days of exercising a delegation under the LAA (see the Finance Minister’s directions under section 8 of the LAA Delegations).

 Acquiring authorities that are unsure about their reporting obligations or require access to the LAA Form A, L or D should contact LAA@finance.gov.au for advice.

-Australian Government Property Register (AGPR)
+Australian Government Property Register

 The Australian Government Property Register (AGPR) collects information about leased and owned Commonwealth land and property.
 This data assists Finance and NCEs to identify opportunities to adopt best practice, progressively improve the management of property, achieve efficiencies, and inform whole of government property decision making.